dmbarbour/wikilon/docs/Runtime.md

 A third option is to simply record intermediate evaluation states and report on them.
 This wouldn't provide much information about shared values via logical copies, but applying a compression algorithm might help highlight where most of our memory is used.

-## JIT Compilation

-I've discussed compilation to a register machine in the main Awelon language document.
-This seems highly applicable to compiling to a JIT target.
-A static type analysis might also help.

-It seems valuable to get JIT working early, otherwise it's easy to get caught up in optimizing the interpreter.
-That said, I do want to focus first on a fast interpreter, so I'm not relying entirely on JIT for performance.